Integrated Surveillance

 ‘Surveillance’ comprises the systems, tools and techniques that enable us to track and anticipate impacts on ecosystem health by monitoring biodiversity, primary production and early detection of new invasive species that are killing taonga and our native environment.

 Surveillance has repeatedly emerged as a critical research priority in the management of myrtle rust and kauri dieback.
 To date, data on the presence and severity of these diseases has been collected by many different organisations using a range of methodologies.
-Iwi and hapū are urgently seeking definitive answers about the presence/absence of these diseases in their rohe (area), as are all land-managers.
+Iwi and hapū are seeking definitive answers about the presence/absence of these diseases in their rohe (area), as are all land-managers.

 Integrated Surveilance 2022